wpeka/auction-software/README.txt

 1. Head over to your WordPress Dashboard
 2. Click on 'Plugins > Add New'
 3. Type “WooAuction Software” on the search bar
-4. Select the Woo Auction Software plugin by WPeka Club
+4. Select the WPAuction software plugin by WPeka Club
 5. Click on Install Now button, and then Activate
 6. You can configure the settings under WooCommerce Auction tab to get started
 7. The free auction plugin is now ready to use.